prjemian/assign_gup/doc/source/source_code/ReviewerPanel.rst

 -------------

 .. automodule:: ReviewerPanel
-     :synopsis: Creates a GUI wxPanel to provide edit controls for one Reviewer instance
+     :synopsis: Creates a Qt GUI to provide edit controls for one Reviewer instance
      :members: